babylonhealth/ios-playbook/Cookbook/Technical-Documents/SaaS.md

 SaaS app is effectively a Babylon app with a configurable subset of features.
-To make this process scalable rather than creating new application targets every time we have a blueprint target, called SaaS, that is used to generate an app based on the configuration file at build time.
-We also use remote [feature switches](./FeatureSwitches.md) to configure features availablility.
+To make this process scalable, rather than creating new application targets every time, we have a blueprint target called `SaaS` that is used to generate an app based on the configuration file at build time.
+We also use remote [feature switches](./FeatureSwitches.md) to configure features' availablility.

 ## SaaS config